pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 # How To Integrate a New Gnc Component

-F' projects will typically have some sort of Gnc sensor in order to control the movement of the spacecraft.
-To perform this function, these projects will need to integrate with Gnc Hardware such as a IMU.
-This guide will outline the process to integrate a Gnc component.
+F´ projects will typically have a set of Gnc sensors in order to control the movement of the spacecraft.
+These projects may follow this guide to get a basic understanding of integerating similar sensors into F´.
+This guide will outline the process integrate Gnc sensors.

 ## Who Should Follow This Guide?

-Projects who wish to use the standard F' driver models seen [here](https://github.com/nasa/fprime/tree/0ae2321bb552174ce607075b1283029d6d75a6d6/Drv) but wish to use project specific communications hardware.
+Projects who wish to use the standard F driver models [here](https://github.com/nasa/fprime/tree/0ae2321bb552174ce607075b1283029d6d75a6d6/Drv) to communicate with Gnc sensors.

 ### Assumptions